 Many people are unsure about when they should trim their dog’s nails, and a good rule to follow is; when you can hear your canines’ nails on a hard floor you know, it’s time.
 Between each cut of the nail be sure to reward your pup for good behavior and take your time, so you do not cut into the quick.

 The quick is the pink area inside the white nails.
 You’ll notice a small black dot in the center of the nail.
 As you are making your way up when you start to see this black area you know to stop.
+Using a tool like a dremel can help.

 Consider Grooming Outside